-Applicants awarded JAG funds are expected to comply with the JAG program requirements set out in the grant assurances, reporting requirements, and any requirements arising as a result of a compliance review.
+If JAG funds are awarded to the applicant, subgrantees will be expected to comply with the JAG program requirements set out in the grant assurances, reporting requirements, and any requirements arising as a result of a compliance review.
 The KGGP will conduct a compliance review of each JAG award.
 Failure to comply with these requirements may result in suspension or termination of grant funding.

-In addition, applicants receiving funds must comply with the provisions of the Federal Office of Management and Budget (OMB) Uniform Guidance for Federal Awards, 2 CFR Part 200 and the U.S. Department of Justice DOJ Grants Financial Guide effective edition, which includes maintaining appropriate programmatic and financial records that fully disclose the amount and disposition of JAG funds.
+In addition, subgrantees must comply with the provisions of the Federal Office of Management and Budget (OMB) Uniform Guidance for Federal Awards, 2 CFR Part 200, and the U.S. Department of Justice DOJ Grants Financial Guide effective edition, which includes maintaining appropriate programmatic and financial records that fully disclose the amount and disposition of JAG funds.
 This includes, but is not limited to:

-- Financial documentation for disbursements;

-- Daily time and activity records specifying time and type of service devoted to allowable JAG activities;
+- Financial documentation for disbursements: - Daily time and activity records specifying time and type of service devoted to allowable JAG activities;

 - Grant project files;

 - The portion of the grant project supplied by other sources of revenue;

 - Job descriptions;

 - Contracts for services:

 - Statistical documentation; and

 - Other records that facilitate an effective audit and grant analysis for compliance.

-Agencies receiving a JAG award are required to submit the following information and reports:
+Agencies receiving JAG funding are required to submit the following information and reports:

 - EEOP Certification must be current with the U.S. Department of Justice, Office of Justice Programs, Office of Civil Rights. - Five Most Highly Compensated Officers Certification must be submitted to open the award. - Monthly Financial Status Report provides fiscal information on expenditures made during the month.
 Monthly reimbursements are made based on these expenditure reports.
-Reports are due 15 calendar days after the end of each month. - Quarterly Grant Project Narrative Report provides a narrative description of the activities and services provided with grant funds.
-Reports are due 15 calendar days after the end of each quarter or the first business day. - The Performance Measurement Tool (PMT) Report provides grant project statistical data and accountability metrics.
+These reports are due 15 calendar days after the end of each month. - Quarterly Grant Project Narrative Report provides a narrative description of the activities and services provided with grant project funds.
+These reports are due 15 calendar days after the end of each quarter. - The Performance Measurement Tool (PMT) Report provides grant project statistical data and accountability metrics.
 PMT Reports must be submitted via the Federal Bureau of Justice PMT website within 15 calendar days after the end of each quarter.
 All law enforcement agencies must submit accountability metrics data related to training on use of force, racial and ethnic bias, de-escalation of conflict, and constructive engagement with the public that officers have received. - The Program Income/Expenditure Report provides information regarding JAG project-generated program income/expenditures incurred during the reporting period.
-Reports are due 15 calendar days after the end of each quarter. - The Projection of Final Expenditures Report is due July 15th.

-• Any other reports that may be required by the federal government, the KCJCC, or the KGGP.
+These reports are due 15 calendar days after the end of each quarter. - The Projection of Final Expenditures Report is due July 15th. - Any other reporting procedures that may be required by the federal government, the KCJCC, or the KGGP.

-Agencies submitting late, incorrect, or incomplete reports will not receive payment until the next scheduled payments for grant programs.
-Repeatedly late reports, failure to submit reports or supporting documentation required by the grant assurances, or failure to respond to compliance review findings in the timeframe provided will result in the suspension of grant funds.
+Subgrantees submitting late, incorrect, or incomplete reports will not receive payment until the next scheduled payments for grant programs.
+Repeatedly late reports, failure to submit reports or supporting documentation required by the grant assurances, or failure to respond to compliance review findings in the timeframe provided may result in the suspension of grant funds.
 The subgrantee must come into compliance with grant requirements before grant funds will be paid.